 Students must earn a passing grade of B (3.0) or better in each affiliation practicum (SLP 552 and SLP 553).
-Please note that SLP 552 can be repeated only once (maximum).
-Similarly, SLP 553 may be repeated only once (maximum).
+Please note that SLP 552 and SLP 553 can be repeated only once (maximum).
 A repeat must result in a passing grade.
 Failure to pass the affiliation practicum when repeated will result in dismissal from the program.
 SLP 552 and SLP 553 are distinctly different courses and are not interchangeable when a repeat is required.
 Students must also demonstrate success in all clinical KASA standards.
 Students who do not demonstrate success will be required to repeat the clinical experience even if a passing grade is earned.